Architecture

 This walkthrough uses a self-contained demo environment to illustrate monitoring concepts in the Particular Service Platform.
 For instructions on how to download and run this sample, see the NServiceBus monitoring demo.

-One of the benefits of NServiceBus is that it can handle transient errors for you.
-If a network switch is being restarted or a web server is temporarily too busy to service requests, then an NServiceBus endpoint will roll the message it is processing back to its input queue and try again later.
-If the problem was short-lived and has since been corrected, then the message will process successfully when it is retried.
-If the problem is more permanent, the endpoint will eventually forward the message to an error queue.
+NServiceBus is designed to handle transient errors automatically.
+For example, if a network switch is restarted or a web server is temporarily unavailable, the endpoint will roll back the message to its input queue and retry later.
+If the issue is resolved quickly, the message will process successfully on retry.
+If the problem persists, the message will eventually be forwarded to the error queue.

-Find the Shipping endpoint windows and toggle the resource degradation simulation.
+Find the Shipping endpoint window and toggle the resource degradation simulation.

 ServicePulse Monitoring tab showing resource degradation on Shipping endpoint

-Watch the processing time on the shipping endpoint.
-As the (simulated) third-party resources slow down, processing the messages takes longer and processing time goes up.
-To find the root cause, you need to know which message types are causing the problem.
+As the (simulated) third-party resources slow down, processing time for the Shipping endpoint increases.
+To diagnose the root cause, it's essential to identify which message types are affected.

 In the ServicePulse UI, click the Shipping endpoint to open a detailed view.